-Since I don’t want anyone else to suffer from the same lack of inspiration, here are the Top Five Uses for Mint.
-By Robyn.
+Since I don’t want anyone else to suffer from the same lack of inspiration, here are my top five uses for mint.
 Not counting the tzatziki (that was a freebie).

 Top Five Uses for Mint

-Insect Repellent.
+- Insect Repellent.
 This is one of the most interesting uses for mint I’ve seen.
 Basically you just have the mint around and the aroma keeps mosquitoes away.
 And if you have it down by your door, it should keep ants out.
 Brilliant!
-Or, you can purchase these nice little mint candles for 60 bucks a pop.
-And… the ad says you can use the candle holder as a (wait for it) planter once the candle is burned up.
-Or you can buy a $2 plant at the greenhouse.
+Or, you can purchase those nice little mint candles for 12 bucks a pop.
+Or you can buy a $2 mint plant at the greenhouse.
 Whatever, your call.

 And last but not least with uses for mint

 5. MOJITOS!
 I am so embarrassed.
 How did I not think of this sooner?
 Well, except for the fact that we haven’t had a summer and stuff and junk.
 But seriously.
 In case you want to make your own mojito here are the five ingredients: white rum, sparkling water, sugar cane juice, lime juice, and of course mint leaves.
 Mmmmmmmmmmmmmmm refreshing.

 - Indoor Gardening Herb Tips for Non-Green Thumbs

 - Easy DIY Garden Signs for the Non-Artistic

 One more thing.
 You may be interested in my free resource library.
 This is where I keep my files, downloads, ebooks, worksheets and whatever else I manage to create.
 I love sharing what I learn and want to keep adding to this library so it becomes a wealth of helpful goodness.